kaunteya/Moon/README.md

 The purpose of this project is to implement only the Home View excludnig the functionality

 ## Scope
-* Show Home View User interface
+* Show Home User interface
-* Settings button will show the Table view w/o backend functionality
+* Settings button will show the Table view w/o functionality
-* Add Button will show the Events page but no actual events will be added
+* Add Button will show the Events page w/o functionality

 ## Todo
 - [ ] Calendar view